telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 - `System.IndexOutOfRangeException: Index was outside the bounds of the array.	at Telerik.Web.Apoc.Fo.Flow.TableRow.CellArray.GetNextFreeCell(Int32 colNum)`

     The reason for this exception is that the number of col elements is the colgroup is not equal to the maximum number of cells per row.
-Put simply, if you have a table with two columns, you should put two col elements.
+If you have a table with two columns, you should put two col elements.

     ````ASP.NET
     <a href="#">text</a>